 After just three scenes of Elisa bringing the creature eggs, playing music for him and giving him a card respectively, the two get intimate, and it seems ridiculously early considering that this isn’t ‘conventional’ same-species mating we’re talking about here.
 Some vital connective scenes appear to be missing.
-But then Elisa is so keen to get laid that she selfishly floods her bathroom, possibly hoping that it will hold seven feet of water by simply closing the door and putting a towel under it, and is unconcerned when water seeps elsewhere including into the cinema.
-And, after the big event [not shown], neither of her two best friends seem bothered about what she’s just done.
+But then Elisa is so desparate to get laid that she selfishly floods her bathroom, presumably hoping that it will hold seven feet of water by simply closing the door and putting a towel under it, and is unconcerned when water seeps elsewhere including into the cinema.
+And, after the big ‘event’ [not shown], neither of her two best friends seem bothered about what she’s just done.
 Okay then.
 By this time I was personally very frustrated that I just wasn’t involved very much with what was taking place onscreen, despite the huge number of critics that obviously were, and the rest of the story held disappointingly few surprises aside from a bit of silly deus ex machina stuff at the end and a Cold War subplot.
 The Americans, you see, want to use the creature to help with the space race by dissecting it [I think this was explained but it was very vague], while the Russians want to kill the creature with an injection before the Americans can get to it.
 Soviet spy Robert Hoffstetler is the man ordered to do the latter, but because he’s introduced as a nice guy right away, you just know that he’s going to change sides, this in no way should count as a spoiler.